Buckeye-Travertine Hot Springs And Creek Destinations swimming hole in California

 Travertine Hot Springs

-Travertine Hot Springs is a unique destination featuring natural hot spring pools with stunning views of the Sierra Nevada mountains.
+Travertine Hot Springs is a unique destination featuring natural hot spring pools with striking views of the Sierra Nevada mountains.

 Driving Directions: